TMBR/tmbr-toolkit/utils/README.md

 ### pledge

-Creates an object with a reference to a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that can be resolved or rejected externally
+Creates an object with a reference to a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that can be resolved or rejected externally (consider using [Promise.withResolvers()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/withResolvers) instead)

 Returns **any** object with a `resolve` function, a `reject` function and the `promise` instance